dxw/playbook/_guides/card-sort.md

 * **Granularity is important** Pieces of content selected for the cards can be from individual pages, functionality, small groups of pages, or whole sections of the site.
-Be consistent with the groups you are working with otherwise participants will struggle and there will be a lot of inconditency between groupings.
+Be consistent with the groups you are working with otherwise participants will struggle and there will be a lot of inconsistency between groupings.
 * **People get tired** Avoid the temptation to sort everything in one go.
 Limit the number to 30-40 cards